top of page

 Why I Like This Book:

-• The book sheds the deserved light on overlooked artists.
+• It sheds light on overlooked artists who deserve recognition.

-• It could be as much used as a reference book or a casual read.
+• It can be used as both a reference book and a casual read.

-• Anyone that wants to explore hip hop history should read this for a female view on the genre.
+• Anyone wanting to explore hip-hop history should read this for a female perspective on the genre.

-Women have always been, and will be, central to music - even if history tried to push them down and be looked at as 'less than'.
+Women have always been, and will always be, central to music—even if history has tried to push them down and portray them as 'less than.'
+These eight books reveal the highs and lows of female musicians throughout popular music history.

-If I had to pick one standout, for me it’s Dolly Parton: Songteller - because it’s Dolly, no one tells her story better than her and the unique way its done using lyrics.
+If I had to pick one standout, for me it’s Dolly Parton: Songteller.
+No one tells her story better than she does, and the unique way it’s done using lyrics is simply brilliant.

-One Final Shout out - Amazon for me is hands down the best place to get these books.
-You’ll find fast shipping, easy returns and plenty of reader reviews to guide your choices.
+One final shout-out—Amazon is hands down the best place to get these books.
+You’ll find fast shipping, easy returns, and plenty of reader reviews to guide your choices.

 Even if nothing here catches your eye, you can browse the full Amazon Books home page through the banner below and find something that does.